saprykin/plibsys/README.md

 ======= Building =======

-Use CMake to build PLibSYS for any target platform.
+Use CMake to build plibsys for any target platform.

 ======= License =======

-PLibSYS is distributed under the terms of GNU GPLv2 or higher license.
+plibsys is distributed under the terms of GNU LGPLv2 or higher license.
-GNU LGPLv2 or higher license can be also used without any additional permissions from the authors.

 ======= More =======